 - Detect and block apps that use highly privileged app permissions and block Accessibility abuse, which are often enabled unknowingly by mobile users who through trickery

-The best defense against mobile fraud is to prevent it from occurring in the first place.
-Appdome’s No Code Mobile Fraud Prevention offers developers, publishers, studios and financial institutions an easy way to stop mobile fraud at the source.
-Using Appdome’s no-code technology, developers or fraud specialists can build pre-emptive and defensive protections into any mobile app in minutes, which equips the app with the intelligence it needs to prevent fraud from occurring.
+The best defense against mobile game cheating is to prevent it from occurring in the first place.
+Appdome’s No Code Mobile Fraud Prevention offers developers, publishers, and studios an easy way to stop mobile fraud at the source – instantly.
+Using Appdome’s no-code technology, developers can build pre-emptive and defensive protections into any mobile game in minutes, which equips the app with the intelligence it needs to prevent game cheating, cheating tools, and cheating methods.

 Video: How to Block GameGuardian Mobile Game Cheat Tool

 Check out this short 1-minute video to see how you can use Appdome to block GameGuardian.

 Related Blog Posts and KB Articles on Preventing Mobile Game Cheating